 Work isn’t transactional, it’s relational.
 And relationships are all about trust.
 Trust is the thread that stitches people, workplaces, and our social fabric together.
 Trust is the glue, lubricant, and accelerant to human connection.

 You can have all the procedures and processes in the world, but without trust, your team or operation is going nowhere.
-Trust impacts business results, organizational alignment, innovation, brand, employee engagement, customer relationships, and stakeholder confidence.
+Trust impacts business results, organizational alignment, innovation, creativity, brand, employee engagement, customer relationships, and stakeholder confidence.

 Trust is the world’s most valuable asset today.